peteanderson80/SPICE/README.md

 ## Usage ##

-To run SPICE, call the following:
+To run SPICE, call the following (from the target directory):

     java -Xmx8G -jar spice-*.jar